 A car club offers you the convenience of being able to use a clean, modern and reliable vehicle for those trips you cannot do by using public transport, cycling or walking.
-Clubs are available across the borough and they do vans as well.
+Clubs are available across the borough and they have vans as well as cars.
 Have you thought about car sharing?
 Here are a few sites to find out more:

 There are many cycle paths and routes to help you get around.